Fredrick0K/Volt/content/odoo/Odoo/Menu/Menu Elements.md

-In [[Odoo]], This shi lets us create our Menu.
+In [[odoo/Odoo/Odoo]], This shi lets us create our Menu.
 So, first we go to technic menu --> Elementos Menu --> Nuevo.
 Then you complete everythng, name ...